Euphrasiologist/bib_to_refer/README.md

 ### Usage

+There is an implementation in python, and one in JavaScript, so it can be easily manipulated in the browser.

-A python script is provided which takes a single argumet, specifying a path to a .bib file.
+The python script provided takes a single argumet, specifying a path to a .bib file.

 `python bib_to_refer.py /path/to/bib.bib`